-- Community Emergency Response Team (CERT)

-- Cupertino Amateur Radio Emergency Service (CARES)

-- Medical Reserve Corp

-- Other volunteers
+- Community Emergency Response Team (CERT) members - Cupertino Amateur Radio Emergency Service (CARES) - Medical Reserve Corp - Other volunteers

-COMMUNITY EMERGENCY RESPONSE TEAM (CERT)

-The CERT program educates people about disaster preparedness for hazards that may impact their immediate area and trains them in basic disaster response skills such as: fire safety, light search and rescue, team organization, and disaster medical operations.
+COMMUNITY EMERGENCY RESPONSE TEAM (CERT) The CERT program educates people about disaster preparedness for hazards that may impact their immediate area and trains them in basic disaster response skills such as: fire safety, light search and rescue, team organization, and disaster medical operations.

-CUPERTINO AMATEUR RADIO EMERGENCY SERVICE (CARES)

-Cupertino has trained amateur radio operators to support communication during an emergency.
+CUPERTINO AMATEUR RADIO EMERGENCY SERVICE (CARES) Cupertino has trained amateur radio operators.
 CARES radio operators are a primary source of initial damage assessment in any significant incident.
 They respond immediately to any obvious incident with assessment of their local area and report to personnel at the EOC.